Macedonia (region): World War II

-During the German occupation of Greece (1941–1944), the Greek Communist Party-KKE was the main resistance factor with its military branch EAM-ELAS (National Liberation Front).
-Although many members of EAM were Slavic-speaking, they had either Bulgarian, Greek or distinct Macedonian conscience.
-To take advantage of the situation KKE established SNOF with the cooperation of the Yugoslav leader Tito, who was ambitious enough to make plans for Greek Macedonia.
-For this he established the Anti-Fascistic Assembly for the National Liberation of Macedonia (ASNOM) giving an actual liberating character to the whole region of Macedonia.
-Besides, KKE was very positive to the option of a greater Macedonia, including the Greek region, since it realized that a victory in the Greek Civil War was utopic.
-Later EAM and SNOF disagreed in issues of policy and they finally crashed and the latter was expelled from Greece (1944).
+During the German occupation of Greece (1941–1944), the Greek Communist Party-KKE was the driving force of the main resistance movement EAM-ELAS (National Liberation Front).
+The Slavic-speaking members of EAM in Greek Macedonia had either Bulgarian, Greek or distinct Macedonian conscience.
+KKE established SNOF with the cooperation of the Yugoslav leader Tito, who was ambitious enough to make plans for Greek Macedonia.
+Later EAM and SNOF disagreed in issues of policy and they finally clashed and the latter was expelled from Greece in 1944.
+Greek Macedonia was ravaged by the Greek Civil War, which did not end until October 1949.